To survive winter, birds need more than luckโthey need food, shelter, and safety. Your garden can provide these essentials year-round.

 Avoid milo, bread, and anything else unnatural for birds.

-I let most of my flowering perennials go to seed and don’t trim them back until the spring for this purpose: the birds will dine on them through the cold winter months.
+I let most of my flowering perennials go to seed both for the birds and self-seeding.

 Birdfeeder Choices